Different Strokes in Randomised Strategies: Revisiting Kuhn's Theorem under Finite-Memory Assumptions: Preliminaries

-\textbf{Games.} We consider two-player stochastic games of perfect information played on graphs.
-We denote the two players by $\player_1$ and $\player_2$.
-In such a game, the set of states is partitioned between the two players.
-At the start of a play, a pebble is placed on some initial state and each round, the owner of the current state selects an action available in said state and the next state is chosen randomly following a distribution depending on the current state and chosen action.
+\textbf{Games.} We consider two-player concurrent stochastic games of perfect information played on graphs.
+We denote the two players by $\playerOne$ and $\playerTwo$.
+At the start of a play, a pebble is placed on some initial state.
+In each round, both players simultaneously select an action available in said state and the next state is chosen randomly following a distribution depending on the current state and the actions chosen by the players.
 The game proceeds for an infinite number of rounds, yielding an infinite play.